AtanasovAtanas/interactive-content/EN/07-Position-and-Float/01-float-property.md

 ### Floating multiple Elements

-When multiple elements heve the same float property, they float one after another.
+When multiple elements have the same float property, they float adjacent one to another.

 **Example:**
 [html]